 8. Get ready for induction…

-If induction is looking likely it can be helpful to get prepared for what to expect, how to be comfortable in hospital, how to work with your contractions, what your options are and what to take with you to the hospital.
+If induction is looking likely because you are 1-2 weeks over your due date, it can be helpful to get prepared for what to expect, how to be comfortable in hospital, how to work with your contractions, what your options are and what to take with you to the hospital.

 You can arrange a last-minute 1:1 session with me to be as prepared as possible.
 An induction often isn’t like a spontaneous labour and it needs to be treated differently.